qgis/QGIS-Documentation/source/docs/user_manual/introduction/qgis_configuration.rst

 Colors Settings
 ---------------

-This menu allows you to add some custom color that you can find in each color dialog window of the renderers.
-You will see a set of predefined colors in the tab: you can delete or edit all of them.
+This menu allows you to add some custom colors that you can later find in each :ref:`color selector dialog <color-selector>`, as standard colors.

+You will see a set of predefined colors in the tab: you can |signMinus| delete or edit (by doucle-clicking) any of them.
 Moreover you can add the color you want and perform some copy and paste operations.
 Finally you can export the color set as a :file:`gpl` file or import them.

 .. index:: Digitizing configuration
 .. _digitizing_options: